-New Microbiologica accepts editorials, reviews, full-length papers, short communications and case reports relating to all aspects of Bacteriology, Virology and Infectious Diseases.
+New Microbiologica publishes editorials, reviews, full-length papers, short communications, and case reports relating to all aspects of Bacteriology, Virology, and Infectious Diseases.

-Editorials are intended to offer the opportunity to present in brief form (1000 words maximum; up to 15 references; 5-10 key words; abstract up to 100 words) the opinion of the editors or editorial board on recent topics related to all fields of Microbiology, Virology and Infectious Diseases.
+Editorials: Editorials are intended to offer the opportunity to present in brief form (1000 words maximum; up to 15 references; 5-10 key words; abstract up to 100 words) the opinion of the editors or editorial board on recent topics related to all fields of Microbiology, Virology, and Infectious Diseases.

 Reviews: Reviews are expected to be focused discussions of defined topics relevant to microbiologists.
 In general, reviews are invited by the Editors.
 Authors wishing to submit a review should contact the editorial office to provide a potential title and subject.
 Minireviews that are proffered by authors are subject to editorial review.